 Black lemons were brought to the table too to enhance the experience.
 But don’t they look odd?

-Finally we were brought petit fours served in a bird cage with a nest of faux chocolate shelled eggs with apple, mandarin along with orange & mint centres.
-The nest tasted like chocolate covered All Bran that I couldn’t stop eating until it was gone.
+Finally we were brought petit fours served in a bird cage with a nest of faux chocolate shelled eggs with intensely tasting apple, mandarin, orange & mint at their cores.
+The nest tasted like chocolate covered All Bran that I couldn’t stop eating until there was none left.